AnirbanRoyy/YouTube-BackEnd/README.md

 - **Register User**
   - `POST /api/v1/users/register`
   - Body:
-    - `username`: String (make sure to send username without any spaces.
-If you want to include space, use some other characters)
+    - `username`: String (make sure to send the username without any spaces.
+If you want to include spaces, use some other characters)
     - `email`: String
     - `password`: String
     - `fullName`: String